 eServices Account.
 When you print it from your account, it is an "unofficial" transcript.

 Official transcripts (minimum $5.00 fee) can be ordered through the College Web site via the

-Student Clearinghouse, and sent directly to a third party (employer or transfer college) or you may pick it up from Enrollment Services Office.
+Student Clearinghouse, and sent directly to a third party (employer or transfer college) or you may pick it up from the One Stop.
 The transcript, if picked up, is considered official if it is given to you in a sealed envelope and remains sealed until delivered to a third party.

 Career/Job Search Assistance